Boiler Installation Edinburgh

 Conversely, in larger homes, the demand for hot water may exceed the capacity of a single combi boiler, especially during peak usage times when multiple taps are in operation.
 This can lead to fluctuations in temperature and pressure, as the boiler works to meet simultaneous demands.
 Homeowners with substantial heating needs or multiple bathrooms might find that a conventional boiler system, or a combination of a combi boiler with a secondary water heater, provides a more consistent performance that meets their requirements.

-Can I install a combi boiler myself?
+install a combi boiler myself?

 It's not advisable to install a combi boiler yourself unless you are a qualified professional.
 Boiler installation involves gas and plumbing work that must comply with safety regulations and standards.